hivemq/hivemq-mqtt-client/docs/installation/android.md

 }
 ```

-This plugin enables you to use the Java 8 features even if you have to support lower Android versions.
+The Android RetroFix plugin enables you to use the Java 8 APIs even if you have to support lower Android versions.
 If you increase the Android API level to 24+ in the future, you only need to remove the plugin and the backport
 dependencies.
 You do not have to change your code.